tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_javadoc_tags.md

 ## Public versus private modifiers and Javadoc

-Javadoc only includes classes, methods, etc. marked as public.
-Private elements are not included.
-If you omit `public`, the default is that the class or method is available to the package only.
+Javadoc includes only classes, methods, etc. marked as `public`.
+Elements marked as `private` are not included in Javadoc unless you specifically select **private** when generating the Javadoc.
+If you omit `public` from your source code, the default is that the class or method is available to the package only.
 In this case, it is not included in Javadoc.

 ## The description